Helpful-Places/docs/DTPR Guide App/terms-of-use.md

 # Terms of Use - DTPR Guide App

-*These Terms and Conditions (“Terms”) were last updated on June 5, 2022.*
+*These Terms and Conditions (“Terms”) were last updated on November 7, 2022.*

 **By using or accessing our Guide App, you agree to comply with these Terms.
 These Terms contain disclaimers where you release any claims to damages from Us.
 If You do not agree to the Terms, You must not use the Guide App.**